GetMeoutt/linux_assignment1/README.md

 ```
 commands
 - `doctl compute droplet create` cerate droplet
-- `--image` is ID or slug of the image
+- `--image` take argument of image ID or image slug
-- `--size` is the size of the VCPU and ram in form of `s-[number]vcpu-[number]gb`
+- `--size` take arguments of the size of the VCPU and ram in form of `s-[number]vcpu-[number]gb`
-- `--region` is the region where you want to create droplet, it should close to the end user
+- `--region` take argument of the region where you want to create droplet, it should close to the end user
-	note : you may require to add SSH using additional command : `--ssh-keys <keyid>`, since image might require the SSH key
-- `--user-data-file` is the path to config file (ymal)
+- `--user-data-file` take the argument of the path to config file (.ymal)
-- `--wait` is the name of the dropet. you can create multiple droplet by add multiple name
+- `--wait` take argument of the name of droplet.
+You can add multiple argument to create multiple droplet.
 	ex `--wait assignment1 assignment2 `